 Hello mystery fans.
-This is The Daily Bone and I’m your trusty detective doggie reporter Special Agent Chester L. W. Stephens.
+This is The Daily Bone and I’m your trusty detective doggie reporter Special Agent Chester L. W. Spaniel.

 These are the compost buckets.
 We put two osage oranges (aka hedge apples) in there because they were getting moldy.
 We noticed this morning that said fruit was missing.